By Hannah Johnson

 The awards ceremony, held at the Goethe-Insitut, began with a speech by German author Daniel Kehlmann (whose books, Measuring the World and Fame, Janeway translated and published).
 I want to express my gratitude to Carol, he said, for “turning my books into her books, making them our books.”

 Stepping up to the podium, Janeway recalled the legendary Alfred A. Knopf.
 Ten of his first twelve books, she told the audience, were translations.
 His authors won 25 Nobel prizes and 65 Pulitzers.
 “As a young editor starting out, how could you not want to be in the middle of that,” she said.
-After landing a job with Knopf, Janeway’s first author was Lothar-Günther Buchheim, who wrote Das Boot.
-Though a British translation was already in the works at the time, Janeway’s commitment to the art of translation led her to seek out the right translator, who was able to craft an English-language edition that did justice to the original text.
+After landing a job with Knopf, Janeway’s first translation was Lothar-Günther Buchheim’s Das Boot.
+Though a British translation was already in the works at the time, Janeway’s commitment to the art of translation led her to seek out a better translation that did justice to the original text.
 The UK translation was “a failure,” she said.
 It read like a “WWII B-movie.”
-But the American translation went on to become a bestseller and a classic.
+But the American translation — Janeway’s translation — went on to become a bestseller and a classic.

 “It’s a wonderful time to be chasing German writers,” Janeway told the audience.
 “The translations that I do are one small way of saying thank you.”